 Libya Elarbi

-Over time, I have discovered that women write profoundly, more deeply and with more skill than their male counterparts.
-When I am engaged in prose written by a man, more than anything, I am passively absorbing the words, casually skimming the surface of the story; not because there is more to perceive, but because that is all there is to the page.
-Sappho, Virginia Woolf, Toni Morrison, I am one with them, one with the characters and word placement and flow of the paragraph.
+Over time, I have discovered that women write more profoundly than their male counterparts.
+When I am engaged in prose written by a man, I am, more than anything, passively absorbing the words, casually skimming the surface of the story, not because there is more to perceive, but because that is all there is to the page.
+I am one with Sappho, Virginia Woolf, and Toni Morrison, am one with the characters, the word placement, and the flow of the paragraph.
 I am enticed to continue reading for the promise of an even more exciting chapter on the horizon.
-There is a long, withstanding tradition of womanhood that entails the ability to properly execute a story, whether that be through gossip or poetry or prose.
-And this tradition repeats itself in the reading habits of these women, the types of readers I have encountered working at the bookstore in my college town.
+There is a longstanding tradition of womanhood that entails the ability to properly execute a story, whether that be through gossip, poetry, or prose.
+This tradition repeats itself in the reading habits of these women and the types of readers I have encountered working at the bookstore in my college town.